Rhine-Pereira/ValorantSoundboard/README.md

 # ValorantSoundboard
 Soundboard to troll friends

-Install the App in your Android Phone from Google Play Store.
+Install the App from the Releases section. https://github.com/ScarRanger/ValorantSoundboard/releases/tag/Beta

 Click on the respective image for certain sound.